utilForever/CSVtoSQLite/README.md

 - The CSV file is integrity checked while being converted to SQL
 - The first line of your CSV file will be designated as the header line
-- You choose and specify the table name the CSV file contents will be imported into in your SQLite database
+- You choose and specify the table name the CSV file contents will be imported into in your SQLite database (To-do)
-- The output file #1 is a SQL file which contains the SQL commands that are used by SQLite
+- CSVtoSQL program generates a SQL file which contains the SQL commands that are used by SQLite
-- The output file #2 is a Database file which contains all data
+- SQLtoSQLite program generates a SQLite database file which contains all SQL data (To-do)

 ## How To Contribute